Adesewa0/wrangle-weratedogtwitterachive/README.md

 # wrangle-weratedogtwitterachive

-In this project, I worked with three datasets.
+In this project, I wrangled three datasets.

 The first dataset was provided by Udacity, it was a csv file named twitter_archive_enhanced.csv.
 It contains basic information about tweets and was downloaded manually.